Ayushk4/Ayushk4.github.io/_posts/2019-06-25-GSoC-End-of-Phase-One-Week-3-:-4.md

 - Faster Preprocessing in TextAnalysis.jl

 ## What's ahead
-The API for NER and POS, will have CorpusLoaders.jl, WordTokenizers.jl and TextAnalysis.jl as dependencies.
+NER and POS models, will have CorpusLoaders.jl, WordTokenizers.jl and TextAnalysis.jl as dependencies.
-CRF will be required for the model, which now is working.
+CRF will also be required for the model.

+With all these dependencies met.
+I move on to NER Tagging.
 In the coming 3 weeks, I will work on training of the Bi-LSTM-CNN-CRF model for NER tagging, writing an API for the same and test it on variety of datasets.
 After, this, I move onto the same for POS tagging.